What is Tax Planning: A Comprehensive Guide (2023)

 Above the line deductions are deductions to calculate AGI, while below the line deductions are deductions from AGI.
 Above the line deductions are preferable to below the line tax deductions for two reasons.

-Lowering AGI: AGI plays an important role in determining income-based phaseouts for tax credits, Roth IRA contributions, and other tax planning opportunities.
+AGI plays an important role in determining income-based phaseouts for tax credits, Roth IRA contributions, and other tax planning opportunities.
+Because they lower AGI, above the line deductions are always beneficial in lowering your tax bill.

 Examples of above the line deductions